William Marshal, 1st Earl of Pembroke: Service to Young King Henry

+Detail of the coronation of Henry the Young King, from the Becket Leaves, by or after Matthew Paris.

-In 1170 Henry II appointed William as tutor-in-arms to his son, Henry the Young King.
+In 1170, Henry II appointed William as tutor-in-arms to his son, Henry the Young King.
 During the Revolt of 1173–1174 led by the Young King, little is known of William's specific activities besides his loyalty to Young Henry.
 After the failed rebellion, Young Henry and his retinue, including William, travelled with Henry II for 18 months before receiving permission to travel to Europe to participate in knightly tournaments.
 William followed the Young King, and from 1176 to 1182 both men gained prestige from winning tournaments.
 Tournaments were dangerous, often deadly, staged battles in which money and valuable prizes were to be won by capturing and ransoming opponents, their horses and armour.
 William became a legendary tournament champion: on his deathbed, he recalled besting 500 knights during his tournament career.

 In late 1182 William was accused of having an affair with Young Henry's wife, Margaret of France.
 Historian Thomas Asbridge states that while the affair very strongly appears to have been fabricated by William's political enemies within the Young King's service, it cannot be proven either way.
 David Crouch suggests that the charge against William was actually one of lèse-majesté, brought on by William's own arrogance and greed, with the charge of adultery only introduced in Life of William Marshal as a distraction from the real charges, of which he was most probably guilty.
 Regardless of the truth of the accusations, by early 1183 William had been removed from the Young King's service.